Perihelion Precession

 The Model’s Alternative Explanation

-Alternative Proposal: The Holistic Universe Model proposes that the ~43 arcsecond discrepancy is NOT caused by relativistic effects, but by Earth’s reference frame motion.
+Alternative Proposal: The Holistic Universe Model proposes that the ~43 arcsecond discrepancy may not be caused by relativistic effects, but by Earth’s reference frame motion.
+This is a testable alternative interpretation, not a claim that General Relativity is wrong.
+See Scientific Background for detailed discussion including academic critiques and measurement uncertainties.

 Why the Reference Frame Matters